taylortreece/music-theory-coordinator/README.md

 This project is dedicated to helping people learn music theory that may not yet have the skills to play an instrument.
 If you cannot hear disonace and resolve, learning why we play music might be a little harder (unless you just REALLY like math for the sake of math).

-In the song-building sandbox, or <a href="https://music-theory-coordinator.netlify.app/" target="_blank"><strong>Song Workshop</strong></a>, you can hear what you learn after reading the "Learn Theory" section.
+In the song-building sandbox, or <a href="https://music-theory-coordinator.netlify.app/"><strong>Song Workshop</strong></a>, you can hear what you learn after reading the "Learn Theory" section.

-The music theory gathered to build the sandbox was coded by yours truly in this Rails <a href="https://github.com/taylortreece/music-theory-coordinator-api" target="_blank">Music Theory API</a>
+The music theory gathered to build the sandbox was coded by yours truly in this Rails <a href="https://github.com/taylortreece/music-theory-coordinator-api">Music Theory API</a>

 The API was built with the intent to add more keys, scales, and chords in the future, so the backend is built on algorithms that can take in formulas for chords and scales.
 Please feel free to contact me with any questions you may have.